junedkh/jmdkh-mltb/README.md

   - **Note**: You can set commands manually according to your needs few commands are available [here](#bot-commands-to-be-set-in-botfatherhttpstmebotfather)
 - `DISABLE_LEECH`: It will disable leech functionality.
 Default is `False`. `Bool`
 - `DM_MODE`: If then bot will send Mirrored/Leeched files in user's DM.
 Default is `off`. `Str`
-  - **Note**: if value is `Mirror` it will send only mirrored files in DM. if value is `Leech` so it will send leeched files in DM. if value is `all` it will send Mirrored/Leeched files in DM
+  - **Note**: if value is `mirror` it will send only mirrored files in DM. if value is `leech` so it will send leeched files in DM. if value is `all` it will send Mirrored/Leeched files in DM
 - `DELETE_LINKS`: It will delete links on download start.
 Default is `False`. `Bool`
 - `LOG_CHAT_ID`: Fill chat_id of the group/channel.
 It will send mirror/clone links in the log chat. `Int`
   - **Note**: Bot should be added in the log chat as admin.